Kclamberth/ytAuto/README.md

 ### Optional Discord Notifications

 By using the optional `discordbot.sh` script, you can receive updates via Discord notifications.
-This script parses the `lastupdated.log` file to send a message about newly archived content or to notify when no new content has been detected.
+This script parses the `channels.log` file to send a message about newly archived content or to notify when no new content has been detected.
 Configuration for Discord notifications involves setting up a webhook URL within the script.

 **DEPENDENCIES**
 -------------------------------------------------------------------------------------------------------